AEGEE/Organization/Rules.md

 - Respect each other
 - English as main language
-- No girls allowed :D
+- Everyone is allowed to participate